DanisyEisyraf/Legal-Cases/Acts List/README.md

 Applicability:
 Akta Komunikasi dan Multimedia is commonly used in cases involving telecommunications offenses, such as illegal interception of communications, unauthorized access to computer systems, and misuse of network facilities.
-This act is applicable to both attack and defense scenarios.
 It can be used by law enforcement agencies to prosecute individuals or organizations involved in cybercrimes.
 Similarly, it can be invoked by defendants to establish legal defenses against wrongful accusations related to telecommunications offenses.

 > Key takeaways:
 - Social media abuse